The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 Schröder's imagination

 Oberst Schröder certainly uses his imagination when he relates to Oberleutnant Lukáš about his exploits by Belgrade.
 The 2nd march battalion of IR.
-91 never operated by the city nor did Die Deutschmeister who he mentions in the same sequence.
+91 never operated by the city, nor did Infanterieregiment Nr.
+4 and Infanterieregiment Nr.
+75, which he mentions in the same story.
 The only moment when Infanterieregiment Nr.
-91 fought anywhere near Belgrade was during the chaotic retreat from Serbia in mid December 1914 but this happened a month after the 2nd march battalion had been dissolved.
-It is not known whether any Bosnian regiments ever fought alongside IR.
+91 fought anywhere near Belgrade was during the chaotic retreat from Serbia in December 1914, but this happened after the 2nd march battalion had been dissolved.
+During the retreat north from Kolubara to Belgrade, the regiment fought side by side with the Hungarian 4th Landsturm (Népfelkelés), but there is no report of any incident like the one Schröder mentions[d].
+Nor is it known whether any Bosnian units ever fought alongside IR.
 91 in Serbia.

 Quote(s) from the novel